sinclab/sinclab.github.io/apply/challenge.md

    - Write a function `find_multiple_partners(df)` that returns a list of subjects (`subj_id`) who appear in more than one `dyad_id`.

 **2. Filter Specific Time Range**
    - We will often focus only on epochs of the data where there is an event of interest.
 Filter the data to only include timepoints 24-45 and analyze power during these periods.
-Write a function `select_timepoints(df, xmin, xmax)` filter the dataframe to include only rows where `time` is between 24 second (`xmin`) and 45 seconds (`xmax`).
+Write a function `select_timepoints(df, xmin, xmax)` to filter the dataframe to include only rows where `time` is between 24 second (`xmin`) and 45 seconds (`xmax`).

 ## **Part 2: Data Manipulation**
 **3. Compute Mean Power**